dongdongbh/dongdongbh.github.io/_posts/2020-06-09-file-server.md

 #### add password to folder

-1. add password to your folder, use `httpd-tools`, you can install it by `sudo apt install httpd-tools`,
+1. add password to your folder, use `httpd-tools`, you can install it by `sudo apt install apache2-utils`,

 create password, the name is the user name for password.